 Is that clear?
 While on a budget of $10 per day you would get no conversion even after days or say months, but in the second strategy you will get at least 10 to 15 conversions.

 Thus, if you wish to win, it is important to be in the completion.
-Do not worry if somebody came to website and did not convert, if you are in the competition throughout, all those not converted clicks will get covered up.
+Do not worry if somebody came to the website and did not convert if you are in the competition throughout, all those not converted clicks will get covered up.

 Someone who clicked yesterday may convert coming to the website through any other source.
 Someone who simply saw the ad and did not click may recall your brand name when he actually needs to purchase a product/service you sell.
 He may also recommend you to his friends and relatives.
 Where do these sales come from?
 Yes, through your AdWords campaigns.